Introduction Of Oyster CDP (Customer Data Platform)

 - Supply Chain

-- Campaign management: Through a diverse range of channels, content, and media, every marketing campaign targets specific audiences in an attempt acquire new customer, and engage and retain existing customers.
-Oyster Campaign management screen allows planning, execution and analysis of marketing campaigns, customer profiles, their potential touchpoint and marketing content.
+- Campaign management: Through a diverse range of channels, content, and media, every marketing campaign targets specific audiences in an attempt to acquire new customers, and engage and retain existing customers.
+Oyster Campaign Management Screen allows planning, execution, and analysis of marketing campaigns, customer profiles, their potential touchpoint, and marketing content.

-- Customer segmentation [Copy edit] When trying to reach customers with a marketing message or ad campaign, targeting the right market with the right message is essential — If you aim too broadly, your message might reach a few people who end up becoming customers, but you’ll also reach a lot of people who aren’t interested in your products or services.
+- Customer segmentation: When trying to reach customers with a marketing message or an ad campaign, targeting the right market with the right message is essential.
+If you aim too broadly, your message might reach a few people who end up becoming customers, but you’ll also reach a lot of people who aren’t interested in your products or services.
 When your messaging isn’t optimized for your audience, you’ll end up with a lot of wasted advertising dollars.
-Market segmentation can help you to target just the people most likely to become satisfied customers of your company or enthusiastic consumers of your content.
-To segment a market, you split it up into groups that have similar characteristics.
+Market segmentation can help an enterprise target only those most likely to become satisfied customers, or enthusiastic consumers of your content.
+To segment a market, you split it up into groups based on common characteristics.
 You can base a segment on one or more qualities.
-Splitting up an audience in this way allows for more precisely targeted marketing and personalized content.
+Slicing an audience in this way allows for more precisely targeted marketing and personalized content.

-- Scoring [Copy edit]: Scoring uses a predictive machine learning model to calculate different score for all customer profiles.
-The score helps marketing team in prioritizing leads, achieve higher lead qualification rates, and reduce the time that it takes to qualify a lead, etc.
+- Scoring: Oyster uses a number of predictive machine learning models to score each customer.
+Each model provides a different score for the customer profiles based on the buying behavior of each customer.
+The scores help the marketing team in prioritizing leads, achieve higher lead qualification rates, and reduce the time that it takes to qualify a lead, etc.

-Express Analytics requires that files be provided in a flat, text-based format such as:
+Express Analytics accepts files in a flat-file format such as:

 - Pipe (|)-delimited files

 These files can be column-based with delimiters or in key-value format.

 (Note: If exporting data from Microsoft Excel for Mac, choose the Windows Comma Separated (.csv) option.
 Do not use the MS-DOS or Macintosh CSV versions.)